On this page

 Once your lapsed members are moved to active status, click Actions > Change Member Type > select Prospect in the drop-down menu.

 Once you've tagged your profiles, they remain tagged until you release them by clicking Untag All, or use the Untag Profiles After An Action option.

 Moving members in organization member types

-First, you need to unlink the linked user who you would like to move to the Prospect member type.
+First, you need to unlink the linked user that you want to move to the prospect member type.
 Navigate to the Organization’s profile, then click on the Linked Profiles tab.
 Find the linked profile you want to move, then click unlink.

-Once the profile has been unlinked, use the quick search bar at the top right of your screen to search for the member again.
-Once inside the member's profile, Click Edit next to their member type.
+Once the profile has been unlinked, use the quick search bar in the top right corner of the page to search for the member again.
+Inside the member's profile, Click Edit next to their member type.
 Use the drop down to select Prospect.

 What if the whole organization is cancelling or did not renew?